 Build Introduction

-Welcome to the comprehensive guide for the Mighty Throw Barbarian for Diablo 4!
+Mighty Throw Barbarian for Diablo 4!
 If you miss the old Diablo game’s “Throwbarian” style builds, then this is the build for you.
 Thanks to some new unique items, big damage, and a semi-ranged playstyle, this build brings all the fun of tossing tons of weapons around and crushing demons all around you with the safety of not having to be totally in melee, getting hit in return.
 With that, let’s take a look at how to set up this “Throwbarian” build!

 Strengths and Weaknesses